Update Location

 Boxelder bugs are known to invade homes in cooler weather.

 Boxelder bugs get their common name because they are often found on boxelder trees.
 They are native to the western U.S. but can be found throughout the United States or wherever boxelder trees are found.
-They become a nuisance when they congregate on or enter homes, sheds, and garages in the fall and again when they emerge in the spring.
+They become a nuisance when they congregate on or enter homes, sheds, and garages in the fall and when they emerge in the spring.

-In the early spring, boxelder bugs will feed on fallen boxelder seeds.
-Once the leaves start to open, they will move to the female boxelder trees or maple trees to feed on the newly developing leaves.
-They have also been known to occasionally feed on the fruit of plum and apple trees.
+Boxelder bugs get their name from one of their favorite food sources: the boxelder tree.
+In the early spring, boxelder bugs feed on fallen boxelder seeds.
+Once the leaves start to open, they move on to the female boxelder trees or other maple trees to feed on the newly developing leaves.
+They have also been known to occasionally feed on the fruits of plum, apples, pear, peach, and cherry trees and even on grapes.

-In the fall, boxelder bugs are frequently seen congregating in warm spots like the southside of rocks, trees and buildings where the sun hits.
-Once a large mass has gathered,
+In the fall, boxelder bugs are frequently seen congregating in warm spots like the southside of rocks, trees, and buildings where the sun hits.
+Once a large mass has gathered, they will then try to migrate to nearby buildings like homes, sheds, and garages to overwinter.
+If they can get inside, you'll find them hiding in cracks and crevices in the walls to protect themselves from winter temperatures.